juliendelplanque/AdventOfCode2017WithPharo/oleks/Day2.md

 ## Part 1

 ### Puzzle

-As you walk through the door, a glowing humanoid shape yells in your direction.
+> As you walk through the door, a glowing humanoid shape yells in your direction.
 "You there!
 Your state appears to be idle.
 Come help us repair the corruption in this spreadsheet - if we take another millisecond, we'll have to display an hourglass cursor!"

-The spreadsheet consists of rows of apparently-random numbers.
+> The spreadsheet consists of rows of apparently-random numbers.
 To make sure the recovery process is on the right track, they need you to calculate the spreadsheet's checksum.
 For each row, determine the difference between the largest value and the smallest value; the checksum is the sum of all of these differences.

 ### Solution

+The difference between the largest value and the smallest value of a `DataSeries` can be calculated with `DataSeries >> range`.
+So I need to create just one simple `checksum` method that sums up the ranges of all rows in a spreadsheet.

 ```Smalltalk
 CorruptedSpreadsheet >> checksum